Baduit/TopFlight/README.md

 - Add a way to call condionnaly instructions set
 - Make something usefull with arrays
 - Make a cool interactive interpreter and a C library
+- Proper exception and not just throw some std::runtime_error like a moron
 - A LOT of refactoring, there a lot of ugly code right know and it will keep getting worse because I'm a lazy ass